 This foolproof recipe for simple sautéed greens takes less than 10 minutes from prep to table.
 A perfect side dish for your busy weeknights.
-This sautéed greens recipe uses any mix leafy greens you have on hand including kale, spinach, or swiss chard.
+This sautéed greens recipe uses any mix of leafy greens you have on hand, including kale, spinach, arugula, carrot tops, or swiss chard.

 This post may include affiliate links.
 Please read my disclosure policy.

-- Kale- Just like with spinach you can use the pre-washed baby kale or the larger kale.
-Lacinato is my favorite variety.
-To use these larger varieties remove the stems and chop into 1-inch pieces.
-Kales takes 4 to 5 minutes to cook.
+- Kale- Just like with spinach, you can use the pre-washed baby kale.
+To use larger varieties, remove the stems and chop the leaves into 1-inch pieces.
+Kale takes 4 to 5 minutes to cook.

-- Swiss Chard- I like using baby chard greens.
+- Swiss Chard or Rainbow Chard- I like using baby chard greens.
 Destem and cut the leaves into 2-inch pieces.
 These greens are perfect after sauteing for about 5 minutes.

 - Arugula- These peppery greens are light and airy.
 Arugula is easy to overcook.
 I cook for one minute and then turn off the heat.
 The residual heat will cook the greens in 1-2 minutes.

-- Mustard Greens- This is a fun one if you can find them.
-Wash similar to the spinach.
-Most people feel strongly about sauteed mustard greens, love, or hate.
-But if you cook them for 4 to 5 minutes they will be delicious.
+- Mustard Greens- Wash similarly to the spinach.
+Most people feel strongly about sauteed mustard greens but I love them.
+Cook them for 4 to 5 minutes.

-- Collard Greens- While collard greens are typically associated with a slow cooking method you can use use the smaller leaves for sauteeing.
+- Collard Greens- While collard greens are typically associated with a slow cooking method, you can use the smaller leaves for sauteeing.
 Prep them just like the swiss chard.
-They take longer to coo, about 7 to 10 minutes.
+They take longer to cook, about 7 to 10 minutes.

 - Greek- Mix in 1 tablespoon of chopped fresh oregano and ⅓ cup each of sliced kalamata olives and feta crumbles.

-- Harvest- Stir in ½ cup dried cranberries and ½ cup chopped walnuts.
+- Fall Harvest- Stir in ½ cup dried cranberries and ½ cup chopped walnuts.

 Sautéed Greens